Cherry Barb (Puntius titteya) - Tank-Bred!

 - Social Behavior: Peaceful, schooling/shoaling.

-- Origin: Tank-raised, but indigenous to Sri Lanka
+- Origin: Tank-bred, but indigenous to Sri Lanka

 - Average Adult Size: 1.5 - 2 inches (3.8 - 5 cm), although the lower end of this range is more likely